BaffRami/data-analysis_extension/README.md

 4.  **Load the Data**:

-    - Upon selecting the file, the extension will automatically insert code into your Jupyter notebook to load the data into a pandas DataFrame named df.
+    - Upon selecting the file, the extension will automatically insert code into your Jupyter notebook to load the data into a Pandas DataFrame named df.

 ## Main Features